 In most cases, physical examination is not a helpful diagnostic tool, as the clues are simply not specific enough to pinpoint TB.
 Rales and other breath sounds may or may not be heard.
 When fever is out of proportion to respiratory symptoms and the chest x-ray findings are nonspecific, especially if there is lymphadenopathy or hepatosplenomegaly, one should consider extrapulmonary, disseminated TB.

 Chest x-ray provides the best early clue to diagnosis, as it is nearly always abnormal in patients with active pulmonary TB.
 The progression of TB can also be monitored by chest x-rays, as the films have a different appearance at different stages of the disease.
-Pleural effusions are common during the primary phase, particularly in adolescents and young adults.
+Pleural effusions are common during the post-primary phase of infection, particularly in adolescents and young adults.
 Hilar and mediastinal adenopathy are prominent, especially in children.
 In progressive primary TB, the chest x-ray shows infiltrates with consolidation in the lower- and mid-lung areas.
 After the primary infection heals, there are often apical changes, and calcification may appear in the lungs and lymph nodes .

 Reactivation TB often presents as upper lobe infiltrates and cavitation in the apical and posterior segments of the upper lobes.
 It is rare to have the disease occur in the anterior segment.
 Reactivation TB may also appear in the superior segments of the lower lobes.
 As the disease progresses, infection spreads to adjacent areas of the lung, and the x-ray may show "fluffy" patches of infiltrate .
 Computed tomography (CT) and magnetic resonance imaging (MRI) may also be used in assessing the areas affected by the disease.
 CT scans may provide a more sensitive evaluation of changes in the lungs.
 Magnetic resonance and positron emission tomography (PET) are more helpful with extrapulmonary TB.